the1lab/1lab/src/Cat/Diagram/Free.lagda.md

 One common perspective on [[adjunctions]] describe free constructions: the right adjoint forgets structure, and the left adjoint freely adds it.
-These sorts of adjunctions are so common that we be tempted to *define* free constructions as left adjoints.
+These sorts of adjunctions are so common that we may be tempted to *define* free constructions as left adjoints.
 However, this doesn't quite capture the whole story: there are many situations where a left adjoint does not exist, yet we can perform a free constructions on *some* objects.